Celebrate the Season

 MESSIAH SING IN

-Frank Nemhauser, accompanied by the Berkshire Bach Players, conducts a seasoned instrumental ensemble of professional musicians.
+Frank Nemhauser, accompanied by the Berkshire Bach Players, conducts an instrumental ensemble of professional musicians.
 Bring your own score, borrow or buy one at the door.
+First Congregational Church, 251 Main Street, Great Barrington, MA Phone 413.528.9555

 WEEK OF DECEMBER 1